cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Previewing Command Line Arguments

+Unsecured Endpoint: POST /apps/arg-preview

+Delegates to metadactyl: POST /apps/arg-preview

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Listing Apps in an App Group

 Secured Endpoint: GET /apps/categories/{group-id}